-I was always striving to do well.
-A driven student, I worked hard to get good grades.
-I landed great jobs where I put in a lot of hours and moved up quickly.
-I strove to be competent in each thing I focused on.
-I made a ton of money in the hay days of the .com boom selling hi tech computers for SGI and I was killing it.
+I was a driven student, who worked hard to get good grades, land jobs where I put in a lot of hours and moved up quickly.
+I hustled for my worthiness by becoming a perfectionist-people-pleaser, competent in each thing I focused on.
+I made a bunch of money in the hay days of the .com boom, selling hi tech computers for SGI and I was killing it.
 I worked out everyday and had a stable long term relationship, a dog.
-I was ‘successful’.
-But was I happy?
-My boyfriend at the time once told me he felt like he was just a piece in my puzzle, I was so busy getting life to work out ‘right’.

 I got married and we wanted to have children.
 I decided I was going to be the best mom ever and that I was going to be ‘successful’ in this arena too.
 I was going to manage our kids and our house efficiently and effectively.
 I had it all.